orkes-io/docs/docs/running-workflows/running-first-workflow.md

 Hit **Execute**!

 Conductor will return a workflow id.
-You will need to use this id to load this up on the UI.
-If your UI installation has search enabled you wouldn't need to copy this.
-If you don't have search enabled (using Elasticsearch) copy it from the Swagger UI.
+We will need to use this id to load this up on the UI.
+If our UI installation has search enabled we wouldn't need to copy this.
+If we don't have search enabled (using Elasticsearch) copy it from the Swagger UI.

 ![Swagger UI - Metadata - Workflow - Run](/img/tutorial/workflowRunIdCopy.png)